(a) Decorum, Fairness and Administration

 (xix) A lawyer shall at all times act reasonably to protect minor children of the parties engaged in a dispute from adverse effects of the proceedings.

-(xx) A lawyer shall not present a claim or assert a defense involving children for other than the purpose contained in the claim or the defense, for example, a claim of custody, the purpose of which is to reduce an obligation for children’s support, is prohibited.
+(xx) A lawyer shall not present a claim or assert a defense involving children for other than the purpose contained in the claim or the defense, for example, a claim of for allocation of parental responsibilities, the purpose of which is to reduce an obligation for children’s support, is prohibited.

 (i) Lawyers shall not time the filing or service of motions, pleadings or discovery in any way that unfairly limits another party’s opportunity to respond.